 At least 14 days must elapse between the time of any prior systemic treatment (including corticosteroids) and initiation of protocol treatment.

-The patient s MM will need to be assessed for BCMA expression by flow cytometry or immunohistochemistry performed at the NIH.
+The patients MM will need to be assessed for BCMA expression by flow cytometry or immunohistochemistry performed at the National Institutes of Health (NIH).
 The myeloma must express BCMA.
-If unstained, paraffin-embedded bone marrow or plasmacytoma sections are available from prior biopsies, these can be used to determine BCMA expression by immunohistochemistry; otherwise patients will need to come to the NIH for a bone marrow biopsy or other biopsy of a plasmacytoma to determine BCMA expression.
+If unstained, paraffin-embedded bone marrow or plasmacytoma sections are available from prior biopsies, these can be used to determine BCMA expression by immunohistochemistry; otherwise, patients will need to come to the NIH for a bone marrow biopsy or other biopsy of a plasmacytoma to determine BCMA expression.
 The sample for BCMA expression can come from a biopsy obtained at any time before enrollment.

 This is a phase I dose-escalation trial

 T-cells obtained by leukapheresis will be genetically modified to express an anti-BCMA CAR